 The MDWFP provides wildlife management advice to landowners in Mississippi.
 The Private Lands Habitat Program and the Small Game Program provide technical assistance to private landowners interested in small game and other wildlife management.

 Visit the Private Lands Habitat Program webpage for more information about the PLHP and to find a biologist for your region.

 Some of the primary programs available to assist private landowners with the costs of habitat management are listed below.
 Contact a wildlife biologist to assist you in selecting programs and practices that accomplish your wildlife management objectives.
-In many cases, with proper planning, multiple wildlife objetives and benefits can be acheived with multiple programs or practices.
+In many cases, with proper planning, multiple wildlife objectives and benefits can be achieved with multiple programs or practices.

-Wildlife Habitat Incentives Program (and other programs) - Administered by the USDA-Natural Resources Conservation Service.
+Wildlife Habitat Incentive Program (and other programs) - Administered by the USDA - Natural Resources Conservation Service.
 Eligible land for wildlife habitat enhancement under WHIP include agricultural land, nonindustrial private forest land, and Indian land.
 WHIP may provide cost-share payments for certain wildlife management practices.

 Mississippi Partners for Fish and Wildlife Program - Administered by the U.S. Fish and Wildlife Service.
 A partnership of many agencies, organizations, and companies working together to conserve fish and wildlife habitat on private lands in Mississippi.
 Funding is available to assist private landowners with some of the costs of upland, prairie, wetland and bottomland hardwood, and longleaf pine habitat enhancement or restoration.
 Contact an MDWFP wildlife biologist about project opportunities.

 Longleaf Pine Initiative - Administered by the U.S. Fish and Wildlife Service.
 A partnership of multiple agencies and organizations support the restoration and management of longleaf pine forests by providing technical guidance to private landowners in South Mississippi.